 Space types 24 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Lounge area for communal use in a Class 3 building or Class 9c aged care building 7,000 10 For Class 3 buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual operating licence which verifies the space type of the building Annual essential safety measures report Any other third-party documentation which verifies the space type, as deemed acceptable by us32.
-For Class 9c buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Any other third-party documentation which verifies the space type, as deemed acceptable by us33.
+For Class 9c buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type (s) One of the following: Regulatory or contractual documentation which verifies the space type For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Any other third-party documentation which verifies the space type, as deemed acceptable by us33.